The Patterns That Refuse to Die

 - C (Benefits of D′): [your new list]

-And that discovery is what opens the path to A. Because once you see that B and C are both serving A, you can start asking: What new strategy might serve A while honouring both B and C?
+That's the discovery Chapter 8 is for.
+Once you can see that B and C are both serving A, the question stops being which do I sacrifice? and becomes what new strategy might serve A while honouring both?

 Support for this step